AyushShaw/workshop_matlab_igipess/src/slides/01-intro.md

-# Scientific Computing and Biomechanics

-Using Matlab for Biomechanics Research

 ---

-> Scientific computing is the science of solving problems with computers.
-The problems themselves usually arise from other disciplines such as mathematics, engineering, biology, physics, chemistry and other natural sciences.
-As a consequence, scientific computing is interdisciplinary by nature.
-> <cite>-Wikiversity</cite>
+# Computationl Biomechanics

+Using Matlab for Scintific Computing and Research in Biomechanics

 ---

-# Why Matlab
+# Why do we need to use Matlab?

+---

+ Scientific computing is the science of solving problems with computers.
+The problems themselves usually arise from other disciplines such as mathematics, engineering, biology, physics, chemistry and -Biomechanics- As a consequence, scientific computing and Matlab is inter-disciplinary by nature.
+ <cite>Me</cite>

 ---

 ### Scaler Arithmetic Operations